Soul to Sole: Katherine Walks in Solidarity with Refugees

 How you can help

 To ensure every possible pound goes directly to the charity, Katherine is keeping her own costs to an absolute minimum.
 That means sleeping in a tent and relying on the kindness of strangers along the way.
-Katherine is keen to here from:
+Katherine is keen to hear from:

 • People who can help with logistics (luggage transfers, a support driver, van loan or rental)